Vick-1973/calculator-app/README.md

-# Projectile throw calculator
+# Rotas calculator

-Program for calculating the necessary angle and compression for a projectile in a spring cannon to reach a given objective.
+Website for calculating the necessary angle and compression for a projectile in a spring cannon to reach a given objective.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), uses the [Tailwind CSS](https://tailwindcss.com) framework, and is deployed through [Firebase](https://firebase.google.com).
+It is available on [Rotas-Calculator](https://rotas-calculator.web.app).

 ## Features